 You can take refuge at the Fox and Hounds pub which you will find overlooking the green.
 This former 17th-century coaching inn is fantastic in the winter months when you can perch next to an open fire whilst enjoying a drink or two.
 They also serve award-winning food so make sure to treat yourself to a meal.

 Braunston is a farming community with several working farms.
-Some of them have opened AirBnb and rooms for self-catering holidays.
+Some of them have opened Bed and Breakfasts or rooms for self-catering holidays.

-There are two pubs in the village.
-The Old Plough also offers accommodation.
-The Blue Ball is the county’s oldest pub dating from the 17th century.
+The Blue Ball is the county’s oldest inn and dates back to the 17th century.
 It is located opposite the All Saints Church and serves a good Sunday lunch using local ingredients.

 All Saints Church dates back to the 12th century.
 Inside the church are still visible signs of medieval wall paintings and a few “Brasses” of the Cheseldyne family which are popular with brass rubbers.
 Outside the Church, you can find a sculptured stone known as the “Goddess” or “Sheela na Gig” which is thought to be a Pagan Fertility Goddess.

 The river Gwash passes through the pretty village with a small picturesque bridge, near the 100-year-old village hall, where you can have a game of “Pooh Sticks”.